 - Risk: Exposure to a chance of loss or damage from identified natural, technological and man-made hazards.
-Risk is a measure of how likely it is that some event will occur based on the frequency and magnitude of past occurrences to the university and the region. - Vulnerability: The level of potential impact, susceptibility and exposure to an identified hazard while considering, when possible, processes already implemented to mitigate future hazard occurrences.
+Risk is a measure of how likely it is that some event will occur based on the frequency and magnitude of past occurrences to the university and the region. - Vulnerability: The level of potential impact, susceptibility, and exposure to an identified hazard while considering, when possible, processes already implemented to mitigate future hazard occurrences.

-Risk and vulnerability to each hazard have been identified as:
+Based on Hazard Priority Ranking as outlined on page 97 and Table 6.7, risk and vulnerability to each hazard have been identified as:

-- o Negligible
+- Negligible

 - o Low

-- o Moderate
+- Moderate

-- o High
+- High